 - a.
 Unsportsmanlike-Conduct Rule.
-No coach, player or team shall at any time, whether from the bench, the coaches' box or on the playing field, or elsewhere: - 1) Incite or attempt to incite, by word, sign or actions that dispute an umpire's decision and potentially incites a demonstration by spectators; - 2) Call "Time" or employ any other word or phrase or commit any act while the ball is in play for the obvious purpose of trying to make the pitcher commit a balk.
-If a balk is committed, it shall be nullified; - 3) Take a position in the batter's line of vision, and with deliberate unsportsmanlike intent, act in a manner to distract the batter.
+No coach, player or team shall at any time, whether from the bench, the coaches' box or on the playing field, or elsewhere: - 1) Incite or attempt to incite, by word, sign or actions that dispute an umpire's decision and potentially incites a demonstration by spectators; - 2) Call "Time" or employ any other word or phrase or commit any act while the ball is in play for the obvious purpose of trying to make the pitcher commit a balk or disrupt the pitcher's delivery.
+If a balk or illegal pitch is committed or if the pitch is called a "ball," the call shall be nullified; - 3) Take a position in the batter's line of vision, and with deliberate unsportsmanlike intent, act in a manner to distract the batter.